kannans89/graphql-learning/1.Home/home.md

 - Test GraphQL API using GraphiQL
 - Build ReactJS(with Apollo Client library) and jQuery client applications to consume the API

 GraphQL servers are available for multiple languages, including JavaScript, Java, C#.
-This course is based on JavaScript  so if you have basic understanding on JavaScript programming then it will be fun to learn GraphQL.
+This course is based on javaScript and  nodejs .
+So if you have basic understanding of nodejs  then it will be fun to learn GraphQL.